tctien342/Asus-Vivobook-S510UA-Hackintosh/README.md

 1. The **Touchpad** is not perfect - you *might* encounter occasional hangs and possibly erratic movements because **a)** it's a weak piece of hardware to begin with (even under Windows), and **b)** the VoodooI2C driver for macOS is still work in progress.
 With VoodooI2C v.2.0.3 (used for now for stability and reliability), certain minor functions don't work: Fn+F9 (Touchpad off/on) and some touchpad gestures like pinch zoom.
 For more info see [TOUCHPAD » consolidated links to related issues](https://github.com/tctien342/Asus-Vivobook-S510UA-High-Sierra-10.13-Hackintosh/issues/48).
 2. Apple **Safe Sleep** ("***Hibernate***") doesn't work and has been disabled.
 In any case, additionally apply "*post macOS Installations/set hibernatemode to 0*"
 3. **Battery life** isn't great to begin with, not even in Windows.
 On some VivoBooks it seems to be even worse in macOS.
 A S510UQ user ([Quhuy0410](https://www.tonymacx86.com/members/quhuy0410.2255980/)) claims longer battery life with model MacBookAir8,2 chosen in the SMBIOS section.
 Feel free to experiment.
 Mind that CPUFriendDataProvider.kext ***must*** match your chosen model.
 For that sake, navigate to "*post macOS Installations/[Optional]/change CPU Performance*".
+4. **Sleep**: in macOS, the VivoBook needs appr.
+15 secs. to power down completely.
+You will hear the fan spin up again before the system finally settles (power LED on the left blinking white, indicating sleep mode).
 4. **Sound quality** isn't great because the speakers are mediocre in general, and to make things even worse, Asus placed them into the bottom of the case, mostly facing down.
-For tips to improve ther sound, please look at "[docs/BetterSound.html](https://htmlpreview.github.io/?https://github.com/tctien342/Asus-Vivobook-S510UA-Hackintosh/blob/master/docs/BetterSound.html)"
+For tips to improve the sound, please look at "[docs/BetterSound.html](https://htmlpreview.github.io/?https://github.com/tctien342/Asus-Vivobook-S510UA-Hackintosh/blob/master/docs/BetterSound.html)"

 # Tools to use
 * Your favorite hackintosh USB installer maker (e.g. [UniBeast](https://www.unibeast.com/))